vapor/docs/4.0/docs/deploy/docker.md

 !!! note
     If you ultimately plan to use Kubernetes to orchestrate your app, the Docker Compose file is not directly relevant.
 However, Kubernetes manifest files are similar conceptually and there are even projects out there aimed at [porting Docker Compose files](https://kubernetes.io/docs/tasks/configure-pod-container/translate-compose-kubernetes/) to Kubernetes manifests.

 The Docker Compose file in your new Vapor App will define services for running your app, running migrations or reverting them, and running a database as your app's persistence layer.
-The exact definitions will vary depending on which database you chose to use when you ran `vapor-beta new`.
+The exact definitions will vary depending on which database you chose to use when you ran `vapor new`.

 Note that your Docker Compose file has some shared environment variables near the top.
 ```docker